 - Click the three dots to open the options menu.
 Your available options are:

-- Copy: Copies the selected action.
+- Copy: Copies the selected workflow.

 The Reporting Section